 Currently the library houses approximately 29,000 items and circulation June 2012 through July 2013 was 83,569.
 The library is open 47 hours per week and has a staff of 2.75 FTEs.
 In 2002 a $145,000 renovation project left the library bright and colorful inside and out with a separate space for public computers, a tree house theme in the children’s area, new furnishings, paint and flooring, new lighting and circulation desk, a beautifully etched glass tree in the entryway and new landscaping.

-Bixby Library Book Club
+Bixby Book Club

-An afternoon monthly book discussion group for adults meets on the third Wednesday of each month from 2:00 until 3:00 p.m. in the meeting room.
+An afternoon monthly book discussion group for adults meets on the second Wednesday of each month from 2:00 until 3:00 p.m. in the meeting room.
 Light refreshments are served.
 Contact the library to find out the titles to be discussed.